 One of the best dogs treats out there is the pedigree Dentastix Dental Treats.
 It comes as a versatile tool as one can also view it as a dog toy.
 Dentastix Dental Treat is not just a treat, it is a dental chew.
 A dental treat for dogs with dental issues.
 When your dog’s breath stinks, this is one dental treat that should be given to your dog.
 It was specifically designed to reduce tartar buildup and plaques that are found in dog’s teeth.
 It has an x – shape design and can be fed to large breeds with bad breath.

 If your dog weighs 30 lbs, then this is one dog treat you ought to try.
 To make it more effective, it should be given to your dog once in a day.
 To be safe, dogs that weigh below 5 pounds shouldn’t be fed with this dental treat.
-Lastly, it features an original chicken flavour.
+Lastly, it features an original chicken flavor.

 - It helps freshen your dog’s breath.